-Students admitted without funding commitments may be considered for TA positions on a semester-by-semester basis.
+Students admitted without funding commitments may be considered for TA positions on a semester-by-semester basis (for fall and spring only).
 Students may apply for teaching assistantships online and must do so each semester.
 Information and instructions regarding applying for these positions will be sent to the student listservs every fall and spring semester.
 Students are responsible for observing application deadlines.